 For further enquiries, please contact the Choral department at 6602 4215/4241 or email email@example.com.

-Rehearsals are held at the Victoria Concert Hall every Monday evening from 7.30pm – 10.15pm, with additional rehearsals scheduled as necessary in the weeks leading up to a concert.
+Rehearsals are held, weekly, at the Victoria Concert Hall on Monday evenings from 7.30pm – 10.15pm, with additional rehearsals scheduled as necessary in the weeks leading up to a concert.

-Members are expected to attend 75% of the rehearsals for each concert, including additional rehearsals leading up to the concert.
-Members are also required to perform in 75% of the concerts held in the year.
-We understand that members may have occasional external commitments that take precedence over the chorus.
-As such, members may apply for a ‘Leave of Absence’ for short periods.
+Members are expected to are expected to attend all rehearsals scheduled, especially all rehearsals deemed compulsory including those within concert week.
+Members are expected to perform in all, if not most of the concerts within the choral season.
+We understand that you may have occasional external commitments that take precedence over the chorus; applications for a temporary leave of absences is available as an option.

 May I join in for a rehearsal before I audition?

-We encourage you to join in for a rehearsal before you decide that the Singapore Symphony Chorus is a group that is suitable for you.
-We can schedule you to audition at the end of the following rehearsal.
+We welcome all prospective members to first drop by for a sit-in, sing alongside the chorus for an evening rehearsal, before you make decision that the Singapore Symphony Chorus is a group suitable for you.
+If all goes well, we can then schedule for an audition at the end of the following rehearsal.

 Audition for Singapore Symphony Chorus